sssplash6/robocontest-badge-generator/README.md

-# Dynamic RoboContest.uz GitHub Stats Card
+# Dynamic RoboContest.uz GitHub stats card

 A free, open-source web application that generates dynamic, shareable SVG stats cards for any `robocontest.uz` user profile.
 Perfect for showcasing your competitive programming stats on your GitHub profile or personal website.